INN/docs/style-guides/code/README.md

 ## Version control

+### The basics

 * Development of major features should happen on separate branches which periodically merge *from* ``master`` until development of the feature is complete.
 * A ``stable`` branch should always be present and should merge *from* ``master``, only when deploying to production.
 * Don't store binary files (comps, databases) in the repository.
 * If a binary object needs to be shared then store it in Dropbox or on S3.
 If it is part of the setup process (e.g., a database backup) then use fabric commands to read and write it.
 * **Never, ever store passwords, keys or credentials in any repository.** (Use environment variables instead.)

+### Where we host our code

+We use Github and Bitbucket to host our code.
+Github is where we keep code meant for the general public.
+We use Bitbucket to house repositories that we deploy from.
+Code hosted on Bitbucket, while technically open, is usually member specific.
+Typically, this is not code that anyone outside INN and its members will want to use or fork to start their own project.

 ## Servers